TahaJahani/Web-HW3/Backend/readme.md

 and wait for the dependencies to install.
 Afterwards, just run the command below:
 `npm start`
 Now you can access the backend routes on `localhost:3000`

+## Migrations and Database
+To have your database ready, create a `.env` file, and fill that with the information like provided in `.env.example`.
+After that, run this command:
+`npx sequelize-cli db:migrate`
+and all the required tables will be ready!